Mooy1/InfinityExpansion/README.md

 ## Texture Pack

-Texture Pack that adds texture for most items in this addon, requires optifine:
+A Texture Pack that adds texture for some items in this addon (requires Optifine):

 https://github.com/Mooy1/InfinityExpansion/releases/tag/v1